 Context switching is another productivity killer.
 Designers prefer visual Kanban boards, while project managers need calendar timelines.
 Forcing everyone into one rigid format creates friction.

-The best shared systems let each person view the same core data in the lens they prefer, whether that’s a list, a board, or a calendar.
-Creative teams can track progress visually while leadership views a high‑level timeline.
-Everyone works from the same source of truth but in a way that fits their workflow.
-Explore different team productivity apps to find one that fits your needs: https://fluidwave.com/blog/team-productivity-apps
+The best shared systems let each person view the same core data through the lens they prefer, whether that’s a list, a board, or a calendar.
+Creative teams track progress visually while leadership views a high‑level timeline.
+Everyone works from the same source of truth but in a format that fits their workflow.
+Explore different team productivity apps here: https://fluidwave.com/blog/team-productivity-apps

 Streamlining Delegation Without Extra Work

 In traditional setups, handing off a task often creates more work for the assigner.
-Modern platforms build delegation into the workflow, letting you assign tasks directly to teammates or virtual assistants with all context attached.
+Modern platforms build delegation into the workflow, letting you assign tasks directly with full context attached.

 Wins from built‑in delegation: